Amoxicillin / clavulanate Side Effects

 Applies to amoxicillin / clavulanate: oral powder for suspension, oral tablet, oral tablet chewable, oral tablet extended release

-Check with your doctor immediately if any of the following side effects occur while taking amoxicillin / clavulanate:Less common
+You should check with your doctor immediately if any of these side effects occur when taking amoxicillin / clavulanate:Less common

 - Hives or welts

 - itching of the vagina or genital area

 - pain during sexual intercourse

 - redness of the skin

 - skin rash

 - thick, white vaginal discharge with no odor or with a mild odor